PhantomRay/projects/README.md

 # Random Projects

-A few sample projects I have designed and development, end to end.
+A few sample projects I have done in the past from concept to delivery.

 ## Backend System

-I don't just draw the system architecture diagrams, I built it from scratch and implement every single service.
+I don’t just draw diagrams — I build it end to end, implementing every service from the ground up.

+The diagram below illustrates a complex backend system I delivered for a large-scale mobile and web applications.
+It features a hybrid cloud architecture on DOKS, designed for global high availability and low latency while keeping costs down.
+The solution uses a microservices approach with GraphQL federation, an event-driven architecture, full observability, and a CI/CD pipeline powered by GitHub Actions.
+(Some details are blurred for confidentiality.)

 ![Backend](assets/backend.png)